 In a joint statement, McCain and Flake say that their “amendment creates a long-awaited opportunity for residents around Phoenix Sky Harbor International Airport negatively impacted by flight noise to have their voices heard by the FAA.”

-As New Times wrote in a March cover story, "Sound and Fury," the FAA unilaterally decided to alter flight paths near Sky Harbor and dozens of other cities as part of a national aviation system upgrade called NextGen.
+," the FAA unilaterally decided to alter flight paths near Sky Harbor and dozens of other cities as part of a national aviation system upgrade called NextGen.

 NextGen has a lot of moving parts, but at its most basic, it can be thought of as an upgrade from radar tracking to GPS tracking, a more reliable, accurate way to monitor planes.

 No one thinks NextGen is bad or that changing flight paths is the worst thing in the world, but what people in Phoenix (and all across the United States) are upset about is that the changes in flight paths occurred with virtually no notice to affected homeowners.

 “There’s no doubt that implementing new flight path changes as part of FAA’s NextGen program is important for enhancing passenger safety and increasing travel efficiency, but these changes shouldn’t be made without fully engaging the communities that will ultimately be affected,” McCain and Flake say.